All Products

 wsus-server/wu-server

-The update server of the Windows instance.
+The update server for Windows instances.

 http://update.cloud.aliyuncs.com